EXPLORE AND DISCOVER!

 Help residents and visitors, children and families learn more about Eastern Oregon’s wild landscapes through Eastern Oregon Legacy Lands' Wallowology activities and research projects.
 Please donate to Wallowology today!

-Our posted policy regarding the virus and requiring masks inside has not yet changed, but we are happy to be open again bringing science and nature to locals and visitors to Wallowa County!
+Our 2021 policy regarding the virus and requiring masks has not changed at this time, but we are thrilled to be open again, bringing science and nature to locals and visitors to Wallowa County!

 We offer family-friendly activities and short hikes we call Discovery Walks, as well as longer day-hikes and opportunities to tour ranches and local nature sites.
 We want to connect you with the wild landscapes of the Wallowa Country!